chiseya/custom-chatgpt-api/README.md

 - Node.js (version 18 or higher)
 - A relational database (PostgreSQL is recommended)
 - An OpenAI API KEY with access to GPT-4
-- Google OAuth Client ID and Client Ssecret
+- Google OAuth Client ID and Client Secret

 ### Installation